 No rehearsal will be conducted for Commencement.
-To ensure a graduate's place in the processional, participants should arrive no less than one hour before the exercise begins.
+To ensure a graduate's place in the procession, participants should arrive no less than one hour before the ceremony begins.
 This will allow graduates time to find their alphabetical standing by school, degree and major along the concourse of Ferrell Center before entering the arena floor where they will be seated during the procession.

 Graduates who may require assistance in accessing the stage should contact the Registrar's Office as soon as possible at 254-710-1814.
 Ramp access is available to the stage for students in wheelchairs or on walkers or crutches.
 Faculty marshals will be assigned to help students.

 Graduates are encouraged to dress nicely for the ceremony.
-Men may want to wear a shirt with a collar or a dress shirt and tie, with dress slacks.
+Men may want to wear a shirt with a collar or a dress shirt and tie, with dress slacks and shoes.
 Women should wear a nice dress or a nice top with dress slacks.
 Jeans or flip-flops are not acceptable.

 A student may wear a maximum of 3 adornments such as honor cords and sashes during the ceremony.
 It is preferred that these adornments represent academic achievement.
 Requests from organizations for permission to provide cords, stoles, or other items to be worn with the cap and gown at commencement should be directed to Lois Ferguson in the Office of the Provost (Lois_Ferguson@Baylor.edu).
 Only those submitted by academic units or academic honor societies will be considered for approval.

 Transcripts can be requested several different ways.
 For specific details visit the Official Transcripts Information Page on the Office of Registration website.
 Remember that transcripts will not be released for students with financial holds.